 Champion Books is the publishing arm of Being Libertarian LLC, a Virginia-based international libertarian media company dedicated to the spread of the ideas underlying a free society and the development of new, active voices for liberty.

 Champion is governed under the auspices of Being Libertarian’s Literature & Publications Department, led by the Editorial Board.
-The Production Editor, currently Adam Barsouk, is responsible for the direct oversight and management of the publisher.
+The Editor-In-Chief, currently Killian Hobbs, is responsible for the direct oversight and management of the publisher.

 While Champion publishes high quality works of non-fiction in the social sciences, we intend to be a more accessible and new-writer-friendly publisher that does not discriminate based on (a lack of) prior experience.
 As part of Being Libertarian’s dedication to developing the future voices for liberty around the globe, Champion does not demand from its authors and potential authors a record of publishing or any qualifications.
 With that in mind, however, Champion does have basic requirements for the submission of manuscripts: